Jenelle Evans Fired From ‘Teen Mom 2’ Following Dog Incident

 The statement comes after Jenelle’s husband, David, reportedly killed her French bulldog, Nugget.
 Jenelle confirmed that her pet had died in an Instagram post last Wednesday.
 The post included a photo of her with her dog in which she said her dog was “gone forever.”

-As previously reported by Inquisitr, Jenelle opened up about the incident to US Weekly.
-She explained that David killed the dog because it snapped at the couples 2-year-old daughter.
+As previously reported by The Inquisitr, Jenelle opened up about the incident to Us Weekly.
+She explained that David killed the dog because it snapped at the couple’s 2-year-old daughter.
 The mom of three said that her husband “doesn’t put up with that” and “those are his beliefs.”
 She also said that divorce was “in thoughts.”
 While Jenelle had left the home after the incident, she reportedly returned home over the weekend.

 After the incident, many were outraged and advertisers started pulling their ads from the show, stating they had “zero tolerance for animal cruelty.”